JordanGabay/JordanGabay/README.md

 ### Hello! 👋

-I'm Jordan- a student currently enrolled at Concordia University studying Full Stack Web Development.
+I'm Jordan- a recent graduate in Full-Stack Development from Concordia Bootcamps in association with Decode MTL.
 Before starting my program, I was a technical specialist at Apple and would occasionally volunteer through the company and other organizations.
 I'm a pretty big geek, avid video game player and aspiring developer. 👾

 ### My Values
 <ul>